|Fort Worth Daily Gazette. (Fort Worth, Tex.), Thursday, March 31, 1887|

 Joseph Counts was the son of Sarah Ann Leffel and William S. Counts.
 He was the grandson of David Miller Leffel and Susan Emeline West.
 According to the 1900 Federal Census, Joe was born Jan 1865 in Texas.
 His father died shortly afterwards or perhaps even before his birth.
 His father served in the Civil War for the Confederate Army, where he was either killed or disabled.
 The family is listed in 1864 and 1865 on the list for Indigent Families in Grayson County.
 This was a list of "families, widows, and dependents of soldiers currently serving in State or Confederate forces, or of soldiers killed or disabled in service."
 His mother, Sarah, may have also died shortly afterward the father died.

 It appears that Joseph Counts grew up without the benefit of a caring family.
-His father, mother, grandfather and grandmother all were deceased by about 1870.
+His father, mother, and grandparents were all deceased by about 1870.
 None of the family can be found in the 1870 census.
 In 1880, Joe is living with the John Watson family in Comanche County, Texas; working on their farm as a farm laborer.
-On 3 April 1882, Anthony M. Leffel (brother to Joe's mom, Sarah Leffel) is given guardian ship for Joseph Counts.
+On 3 April 1882, Anthony M. Leffel (brother to Joe's mom, Sarah Leffel) is given guardianship for Joseph Counts.
+This guardianship document was found in the Anthony Leffel Probate File, Joe's great-grandfather.

 |Guardianship Record, Hood County, TX, 3 Apr 1882|